Red yeast rice benefit

 Q10.

 Symptomatic myopathy due to red yeast rice.
 Mueller PS.
 Annals Internal Medicine.
-2006 Sep 19;145(6):474-5.
-No abstract available.
+2006.

 Chinese red rice depletes muscle coenzyme Q10 and maintains muscle damage after discontinuation of statin treatment.
 Vercelli L, et al. Journal American Geriatric Society.
-2006 Apr;54(4):718-20.
+2006 April.
 No abstract available.

-Acute administration of red yeast rice (Monascus
+Acute administration of Monascus

-purpureus) depletes tissue coenzyme Q10 levels in ICR mice.
+purpureus depletes tissue coenzyme Q10 levels in ICR mice.

 Yang HT, et al. School of Pharmaceutical Science, Taipei Medical

 University, Taipei, Taiwan.
 British Journal of Nutrition.
-2005
+2005.

 In this study, we attempted to evaluate the effect of administration of a